abhiit89/dockerized-node-app/README.md

 Code is written using Javascript but same flows can be extended to the typescript project as well.

+Purpose of this project is not to explore the javascript or typescript or express but it is to learn about using docker, docker-compose, kubernetes, kind, minkube, helm and skaffold to build the application.

+Also learning about the OSS stacks(prometheus, grafana, jaeger, kiali, loki, fluentd) and service mesh (istio), around how to use them for monitoring and debugging.
+Set these up in local cluster using  kind or minikube.

+Once the OSS is deployed, we will modify the nodejs app with required library and configuration changes to see the metrics, traces and logs in grafana.

+Next step will be deploy all this, application and OSS, in cloud managed k8s cluster and see the results there.

 #  Dev Setup